zetafe1/spooner_plants/README.md

 - Place your bush entities and export with Plant(WIP)
 - Generate the contents of the ymap file and copies it
 - Create new file.ymap in CodeX and paste the content
-- Save in a stream folder
+- Save it in a stream folder

 # More info
 - No GTAV Compatibility